jonghall/ibmcloud-terraform-vpc/README.md

 - This documentation is meant to be used for illustrative and learning purposes primarily.
 - This document expects the reader to have a basic level of understanding of network infrastructure, Terraform, Ansible and application deployment on a Linux environment.
 - The solution will implement HTTP only for simplicity.
-- The LAMP stack will use [Nginx](https://www.nginx.com/) Web Server,  [Nginx Unit](https://www.nginx.com/products/nginx-unit/) App server and [MySQL](https://www.mysql.com/) database server.
+- [MySQL](https://www.mysql.com/) database server was implemented on Infrastructure versus as-a-service in order to illustrate both the ability to define logical tiers within a VPC as well to illustrate the ability to automate deployment and configuration tasks.
 - Cloud-init is used for post-provisioning installation of required packages.
-Bring-Your-Own-Image (BYOI) is not supported at the time of this writing.
+Bring-Your-Own-Image (BYOI) was not supported at the time of this writing.
 - Ansible is used for all post configuration tasks.
-- The Wordpress Site is not configured or content implemented

 ## VPC Functional Coverage